jborean93/requests-credssp/README.md

 ## Features

-Currently only CredSSP is supported through NTLM with later plans on adding support for Kerberos.
-CredSSP allows you to connect and delegate your credentials to a computer that has CredSSP enabled.
+Supports authenticating with a Windows server using the CredSSP protocol.
+This authentication uses either NTLM or Kerberos to initially authenticate a user before delegating the credentials to the server.

 ## Installation

-requests-credssp supports Python 2.6, 2.7 and 3.3+
+requests-credssp supports Python 2.6, 2.7 and 3.4+

 Before installing the following packages need to be installed on the system